From an early age, pupils learn to love reading.Ofsted 2020

 Children in reception, year 1 and year 2 have dedicated phonics lessons, which build towards reading lessons.
 See phonics section below.

 Key Stage 2 - Each class has at least 3 whole class reading lessons a week where reading skills are taught.
 Phonics and word building are an integral part of supporting children to become fluent treaders.
 Appropriate level books are sent home for the children to read with an adult and these are then discussed in a reading conference with the class teacher or a TA each week.
-In Upper KS2 they are set a number of pages to read each week.
+In Upper KS2 the children have a greater level of choice of the books they read, and the number of pages to read each week is suggested.

 Questions to suport KS2 reading at homeKey texts used at Cranbourne